VIGA

 Why goats?

 Vancouver Island is suitable for small, diverse farms or homesteads, and goats fit into this picture very well.
 Manageable on small acreages, from them we obtain milk, meat, and fibre.
 Goats are also great for 4-H projects, pack animals, and can make excellent companions for ourselves and other animals.
+Goats have personality plus!
+To learn more about goats and the Vancouver Island Goat Association, click on the links at the top of the page.

 Who we are:

-In the past we have met several times a year at the homes of members up and down the Island.
+VIGA has members from all over Vancouver Island as well as some of the Gulf Islands.
+We are a diverse lot, and represent a cross section of the dairy, fibre, meat, and companion goat population.
+We meet several times a year at the homes of members up and down the Island.
 Our regular meetings provide us with the opportunity to network with other goat owners, and we welcome everyone from the experienced breeders to newcomers who are looking to connect with others to learn more about goat care.
 Mentoring new goat owners is one of our priorities.
-We usually cover a specific topic at the meeting, often with a presentation and discussion on such topics as kidding, nutrition, etc.
+We usually cover a specific topic at the meeting, often with a presentation and discussion on such topics as kidding, nutrition, etc. The Vancouver Island Goat Association is incorporated under the Society Act of British Columbia.

 VIGA’s Mandate: